Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: General paradigm of real-space construction

+By considering obstruction and trivialization-free nontrivial block states, we proceed to analyze their topological surface theories.
+Notably, all the procedures described in Section \ref{Seccell} involve smooth deformations, which means they do not alter the topological properties of the robust surface theory.
+As a result, we can directly examine the topological surface theory of lower-dimensional block states by assigning them to the 3D open system and obtaining the corresponding surface theories by truncating the block states on the boundary.

+However, it is important to note that a nontrivial topological crystalline phase does not guarantee a higher-order (HO) topological surface state.
+Specifically, 2D block states give rise to second-order topological surface theories featuring 1D gapless modes, while 1D block states result in third-order topological surface theories with 0D gapless modes.
+On the other hand, 0D block states do not lead to an HO topological surface theory.

+Furthermore, we previously mentioned that two block states are considered ``equivalent" if they can be smoothly deformed into each other through bubble constructions in bulk.
+Similarly, their topological surface theories can also be smoothly transformed into each other through ``plates" constructions on the boundary.
+This demonstrates the direct relationship between the bulk and boundary in 3D crystalline fractal symmetry-protected topological (fSPT) phases, known as the bulk-boundary correspondence.

-In the following sections, we explicitly apply these procedures to calculate the classification of crystalline TSC and TI and the corresponding HO topological surface theory, by several representative examples for each crystallographic systems.
+In the following sections, we explicitly apply these procedures to calculate the classification of crystalline TSC and TI and the corresponding HO topological surface theory, by several representative examples for each crystallographic system.